Savvietarmac/Reaction-Speed-p2/README.md

-# Star Views Webpage *new*
+# Reaction Speed Webpage *new*
-The Star View website is made for anyone who is intrested in learning about how fast their reaction speed is
+The Reaction Speed website is made for anyone who is intrested in learning about how fast their reaction speed is.

 [Reaction Speed](https://github.com/Savvietarmac/Reaction-Speed.p2)